bradtraversy/proshop-v2/readme.md

 In a CRA project you run `npm start` to run the development server, in Vite you start the development serer with `npm run dev`
-If you are using the **dev** script in your root pacakgejson to run the project using concurrently, then you will also need to change your roo package.json scripts from...
+If you are using the **dev** script in your root pacakge.json to run the project using concurrently, then you will also need to change your root package.json scripts from...

 ```json